metamaps/metamaps/README.md

 $ npm start
 ```

 Build the css.
-If you're developing and writing css, make sure that it will rebuild the css when you make changes, by running the `node-sass` process with the `-w` flag.
+If you're developing and writing css, make sure that it will rebuild the css when you make changes, by running the `npm sass:watch` process and leaving it running.
 ```
-$ node-sass sass/application.scss public/css/application.css # to run it once
+$ npm run sass # to build the css once
-$ node-sass -w sass/application.scss public/css/application.css # to watch it for more changes
+$ npm run sass:watch # to watch it for more changes
 ```

 Run the metamaps api in another terminal, on whichever port you configured in your .env file.